 It has been generally observed that older adults are more sensitive to the side-effects of the drug.
 It is not necessary that a side-effect will definitely occur, but if it occurs, it may need medical attention.
 Though labetalol is often prescribed to expectant ladies, some common side-effects are as follows:

-- A regular dosage of the medicine can also cause an upset stomach
+- A regular dosage of the medicine can, in some rare cases, cause an upset stomach.

-- Sometimes, it might cause tingling in the scalp or skin
+- Sometimes, it might cause tingling in the scalp or skin, especially in temporary doses.

 - Some patients have also reported dizziness and drowsiness after consuming the medicine daily.

 Some side-effects of the medication do not need any medical attention.
 As the body gradually gets accustomed to the medicine, the side-effects disappear.
 Even the healthcare provider gives useful guidance to prevent or reduce the side-effects of the medicine.
 If any side-effect happens to be bothersome, the health care provider must soon be consulted.

 Things You Need to Be Careful About

 Labetalol is safe as a medicine for hypertension.
 Nevertheless, one should be careful before taking the medicine and follow the instructions given by the doctor.

 - Do not stop taking the medicine suddenly.